Hampton Financial Corporation – Proposed Private Placement

 (MENAFN- GlobeNewsWire - Nasdaq) NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

-TORONTO, Jan.
-30, 2024 (GLOBE NEWSWIRE) -- Hampton Financial Corporation (“ Hampton ” or the“ Company ”, TSXV:HFC) advises that it proposes to sell 700,000 subordinate voting shares, at the price of $0.50 per share for aggregate proceeds of $350,000, to its CEO, Peter Deeb, in a non-brokered private placement transaction.
-Proceeds from the private placement will be used for working capital purposes.
+TORONTO, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- Hampton Financial Corporation (“ Hampton ” or the“ Company ”, TSXV:HFC) advises that it has closed the non-brokered private placement of 700,000 subordinate voting shares, at the price of $0.50 per share for aggregate proceeds of $350,000, to its CEO, Peter Deeb, which was announced in the Company's press release of January 30, 2024.

-The transaction constitutes a 'related party transaction' as defined in Multilateral Instrument 61-101 – Protection of Minority Security Holders In Special Transactions (“ MI 61-101 ”) but is exempt from the shareholder approval and formal valuation requirements under MI 61-101 as the fair market value of the securities to be issued will be less than 25% of the Company's market capitalization.

 About Hampton Financial Corporation